 The Consent Holder must retain the services of a suitably qualified and experienced person (SQEP) to oversee the design and construction of any infrastructure required for the development.
 This person shall be responsible for ensuring adherence to approved construction plans, quality systems, and project completion requirements, acting as the Consent Holder’s representative.
 Prior to any design and development, the Consent Holder must advise the Matamata-Piako District Council (the Council) of the name and contact details of the representative.
 All discussions and correspondence relating to design and development matters shall be undertaken with Council staff only through this representative.

-Advice note: All correspondence with Council required by these conditions of consent should be sent via email to xxx@mpdc.govt.nz with reference to consent number Insert Consent Reference.
+Advice note: All correspondence with Council required by these conditions of consent should be sent via email to Resource Consents@mpdc.govt.nz with reference to consent number 101.2025.13180.

 The Consent Holder must pay to the Council any administrative charge fixed in accordance with Section 36 of the RMA, or any charge prescribed in accordance with regulations made under Section 360 of the RMA.